-In the second of our series on industry high flyers, Nicola Richmond, National Sales Manager for Anaesthesia and Critical Care at Baxter Healthcare, talks to On Target about her working life.
+In the eleventh of our series of interviews with healthcare industry professionals, Jeremy Stokes, Marketing Manager for stoma and continence care specialist Fittleworth Medical Ltd, talks to On Target about his working life.

 What happens in your typical working week?
 What challenges do you face?

 We’re still a small company, with a marketing department of only three people, so the week consists of a lot of multi-tasking: meetings, planning, lots of variety.
 It fits the typical marketing mix pattern of strategic and tactical work: spending time looking at markets and at our competitors, trying to understand what they’re doing and how we can respond to them, looking for opportunities for the business.

 In addition I have to deliver our campaigns – we tend to have three or four every year.
 At the moment we have just started our spring campaign, and now that it’s running we’re planning our campaigns for the summer in more detail: starting to buy media, prepare adverts and designs.